Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning

-In an iteration of the \textbf{first stage} (sub-algorithm 1),the RK4 method generates a $tp$ with its accompanied $DS$ coordinates.
-As a reminder, the $tp$ and $DS$ coordinates represent the kinematic and Arnold system states respectively.
-Both the $DS$ coordinates and associated $tp$ are paired together and denoted as $arnpnt$.
-If $tp$ is viable, it is added to set $Tp$.
-Any $tp$ generated outside the boundaries of the occupancy-grid map are added to set $Tp$.
-Upon addition, the for loop breaks immediately.
-A non-viable $tp$ goes through a procedure which tries to find a suitable replacement $tp$ ($tp_{new}$) by utilizing Algorithm 2.
-It is important to note that in the scenario where there is no single $Cell_F$ to be queried within $r$ cell lengths of a non-viable $tp$, this $tp$ is assigned as a $tp_{new}$ of the highest possible cost ($Cost_{max}$).
-This is represented in lines 3-4 of Algorithm 2.
-This cost value is greater than any possible cost which could be assigned.
-If the $Cost$ of the $tp_{new}$ found via Algorithm 2 is $\ge Th_1$, this stage utilizes deterministic $DS_{index}$ switching to generate new $tp$ (via RK4 method).
-That is, a different $DS$ coordinate representing the current Arnold system state is mapped onto the robot's kinematics.
-This $tp$ goes through the same process as the $tp$ created from the previous mapping.
-If $DS_{index}$ switching is exhausted, the $tp_{new}$ associated with the least cost is chosen along with the accompanied DS coordinates (to make $arnpnt$) for the next iteration.
+(1) If the $Cost$ of the $tp_{new}$ found via Algorithm 2 is $\ge Th_1$, this stage utilizes deterministic $DS_{index}$ switching to generate a new $tp$ (via RK4 method).
+In other words, a different Arnold system coordinate ($DS_{index}$) is mapped onto the robot's kinematics.
+This $tp$ goes through the same process as the $tp$ created from the previous mapping using the original $DS_{index}$.
+If $DS_{index}$ switching is exhausted, the $tp_{new}$ associated with the least cost is stored in memory along with the paired DS coordinates.